Frequently Asked Questions

 A. All students will live in single sex apartments (girls with girls, boys with boys).
 Students will be mixed by age, grade and nationality.
 We seek to encourage cross-cultural understanding through interaction, and thus students will not be permitted to have single rooms, and many students will have up to three roommates.

-A. Students will eat meals in a communal cafeteria located in the Asama building.
-The cost of meals is included in the summer school fee for room and board, and meals will be provided three times a day, seven days per week.
+A. Students will eat meals in our communal cafeteria.
+The cost of meals is included in the summer school fee, and meals will be provided three times a day, seven days per week.
 The cafeteria is run by a catering company that takes pride in providing tasty, nutritious meals using local and organic ingredients as much as possible, and which has extensive experience providing food to international schools in Japan with a wide variety of student dietary needs.
 We plan to offer alternative menu selections for vegetarians or students who have dietary restrictions due to medical or religious reasons.

 Q. What will happen in the case of an illness or injury?